JimTR/linuxgsm-screen/README.md

 1. Make sure you have GNU screen installed and you server is <b>not</b> running

-2. Download the files and place them in the correct folder currently /lgsm/functions under your game folder Example /home/user/gmodserver/lgsm/functions
+2. Download the files and place them in the correct folder currently /lgsm/functions under your server folder Example /home/user/gmodserver/lgsm/functions

 3. Mark them read only

-4. Open one of the game configuration files in /config-lgsm/<servername> under you game folder only add to either common.cfg or <servername>.config<br>
+4. Open one of the game configuration files in /config-lgsm/<servername> under you server folder only add to either common.cfg or <servername>.config<br>
    Example /home/user/gmodserver/config-lgsm/gmodserver/common.cfg or /home/user/gmodserver/config-lgsm/gmodserver/gmodserver.cfg